haraldmartin/nordea-rb/README.markdown

 ## TODO

-- Support for transfering money between your own accounts
 - Clean up the API and class architecture
 - Add support for paging in transactions list
 - Build an iPhone optimized web app which uses nordea-rb as backend so we finally can have a better mobile bank